 Investing in our common stock involves a high degree of risk.
-See the section titled "Risk Factors" beginning on page 14.
+Please read "Risk Factors" beginning on page 14 of this prospectus.

-Neither the Securities and Exchange Commission nor any state securities commission has approved or disapproved of these securities or passed upon the accuracy or adequacy of this prospectus.
+Neither the Securities and Exchange Commission nor any state securities commission has approved or disapproved of these securities or determined if this prospectus is truthful or complete.
 Any representation to the contrary is a criminal offense.

-PER SHARE TOTAL Public Offering Price \$ \$ Underwriting Discounts and Commissions (1) \$ \$ Proceeds to Codex DNA, Inc., before expenses \$ \$
+PER SHARE TOTAL Public Offering Price \$16.00 \$106,666,640 Underwriting Discounts and Commissions (1) \$1.12 \$7,466,665 Proceeds to Codex DNA, Inc., before expenses \$14.88 \$99,199,975